1. Home

 Tip: It’s important to add an oil from each of the top, middle, and base notes.

 Basically, top note oils are the first oils you smell when you light the candle and will dissipate into the air first.
-Some oils in this category include Cinnamon, Eucalyptus, Orange, Peppermint and Tea Tree.

 Middle note oils have a bit of a softer scent and these include Lavender and Rosemary.

 Base note oils last the longest and evaporate the slowest.
-Some oils in this category include Cedarwood, Clove, Frankincense and Patchouli.

-How To Create A Blend
+How To Create A Scent Blend for Soy Wax Candles

 Go through some of the oils listed above (or other ones you may have) and pick 1 scent from each note category.
-For example, some scents that pair nicely together are Clove, Peppermint, Orange and Cinnamon.
-Alternatively you could try Eucalyptus, Orange and Patchouli.

 There are endless combinations so just go with whatever smells pretty to you!
 Again, Whatever oils you choose, you need to use at least 70 drops combined (example 20 drops clove, 50 drops cinnamon).
 Essential oils are not as strong as artificial scents in candles.
-Give the melted wax a good stir with a wooden spoon to mix in the oils well.

 Step 5: Pour